 Released in 2017, 21137 The Mountain Cave remains Minecraft’s most ambitious model.
-It depicts a sprawling, hollow mountainside, and offered plenty of play features to discover.
+It depicts a sprawling, hollow mountainside, and offers plenty of play features to discover.
 With 2,863 pieces, it dwarfs other Minecraft LEGO sets by a considerable margin.
 It measures 53cm wide, 29cm deep and 31cm high.

-An immediate draw of the set was its intricate minecart track.
+An immediate draw of the set is its intricate minecart track.
 21137 The Mountain Cave includes multiple slopes to supply autonomous movement, while a working elevator let you raise it to the top of the mountain again.

 The interior offers plenty of space for play, with numerous block types to mine.
-Pools of lava also provided hazards for Steve and Alex to evade.
+Pools of lava also provide hazards for Steve and Alex to evade.
 To aid play, several sections of the model can be detached – either to better access the bedroom, re-configure the track or just blow up some walls.

 Minifigures were in relatively short supply in 21137 The Mountain Cave, although there are still some interesting features.
 They sport a variety of armour pieces in different colours, and the Charged Creeper made its minifigure debut too.
 With its transparent blue elements, this minifigure represents a deadlier, more explosive version of the standard Creeper.
 It’s a sensible addition to one of LEGO Minecraft’s boldest models and has featured in models since, with the most recent appearance being in 21174 The Modern Treehouse.